 From Phoenix, your trip will cover about 100 miles and should take around an hour and a half, depending on traffic.
 Take I-10E to Avra Valley Road, exit 242.
 Then drive 6 miles west to Sandario Road.
 Turn left, and drive 14 miles on Sandario Road.
 Turn left onto Kinney Road.
 Red Hills Visitor Center is on your left in 2 miles.

-Saguaro National Park Weather
+Weather in Saguaro National Park

 November through March is the high season for Saguaro National Park thanks to the moderate temperatures and occasional surprise snowfall.
 April, however, sees relatively moderate temperatures and while the crowds have died down, the Saguaro cactuses begin to bloom.
 With their stunning white flowers, Saguaros in bloom are certainly a sight to see.
 The local bee and bird populations will agree.
 If you visit in the summer months, be prepared for temperatures reaching above 110℉ and be prepared with proper sun protection and plenty of water.